Preview — Token Scoping is in preview. API surface may change.

 Join our Discord for support and feedback.

 Service tokens let you safely expose Smithery to browsers, mobile apps, and AI agents without leaking your API key.
-Each token carries constraints that control what it can access.
+Each token carries constraints that restrict which namespaces, resources, operations, and metadata it can access.

 For general Smithery Connect setup, see Smithery Connect.